ThomasWorkOnline/Quark/README.md

 Quark is a 3D game engine in early development inspired by Hazel Game Engine.
 Designed for learning purposes.
-Currently only builds for Windows.
-Official support for Linux and macOS is on it's way!
+Official support for macOS and Linux is on it's way!

 ***